-Department Chairs and Program Directors: To be appointed to a position of Department Chair or Program Director, an individual must have, at minimum, an earned Master's degree from a regionally accredited institution in an appropriate academic discipline.
+Department Chairs and Program Directors: To be appointed to the position of Department Chair or Program Director, an individual must have, at minimum, earned a Master's degree from a regionally accredited institution in an appropriate academic discipline.
 All Department Chairs must have a minimum ranking of Associate Professor.
 All Program Directors must have a minimum ranking of Assistant Professor.